specialprivacy/demonstrator-dispatcher/README.md

     * Base lib doesn't have connection pool, check other possibilities
 1. Set default ENV variables in Dockerfile
 1. Rename git repo
+1. Use something else than Memory Store for sessions
+1. Refresh token
+1. Use "secure" in express-session (need HTTPS though)
+1. List all possible ENV